symblai/symbl-docs/docs/tutorials/trackers/creating-trackers-async-api.md

 While you can create Trackers with Async or Streaming APIs, it is recommended that you create Trackers using Management API because Trackers created with Management APIs are saved and can be reused while the same is not possible with Async or Streaming APIs.
 :::

 ### Async Audio File API
-The Tracker entities should be passed in as a **query parameter** in the Async Audio API’s URL like shown below
+The Tracker entities should be passed as a **query parameter** in the Async Audio API’s URL as shown below.

-:::tip Best Practises
+:::tip
-Before creating the Trackers, go through the [Best Practices](#best-practices) section to learn about how to create Trackers.
+- Before creating the Trackers, go through the [Best Practices](/docs/best-practices/best-practices-trackers/) document to learn about the dos and don'ts of the Tracker vocabulary creation.

+- If you want to create multiple trackers, use [Trackers Management API for bulk creation](/docs/management-api/trackers/create-tracker#create-trackers-in-bulk).
+The Trackers Management API handles all the Trackers you have created at your account level and makes it easy to maintain them.
 :::

+#### Authentication

+Before using the API, ensure that you have your Authentication Token (`AUTH_TOKEN`) handy.
+To learn about how to get your auth token, see the step-by-step instructions on the [Authentication](/docs/developer-tools/authentication) page.

 ### API Endpoint